giovanniligato/IoT-Project/Documentation/Documentation.md

 ### 2.1.2.
 Vault Status Indicator
 The vault status indicator is a traffic light system that displays the current status of the battery room:

-- **Red Light:** Indicates that the room is unsafe for entry due to high levels of CO or excessive temperature.
+- **Red Light:** Indicates that the room is unsafe for entry due to high levels of CO or excessive temperature or humidity.
 - **Yellow Light:** Indicates that the system is assessing the room conditions before entry is allowed.
 - **Green Light:** Indicates that the room is safe for entry.
 Blinking green indicates that the automatic door is open.